HOME PAGE

 Exomaya's main malady is to prevent the souls from making the centripetal journey towards liberation, Moksa, Reality or God, until the soul is free from all impurities.
 As long as there is one unrealized soul, Exomaya is alive and well; its destruction or neutralization is the salvation of all souls.
 Why Isvara produces this world by his Will (or Exomaya) is beyond our understanding.
 Exomaya is a world of names, forms and functions (actions).

 How do you go past this Exomaya?
-One can go past this by realizing that this world of names, forms and functions has hypostasis in God, that if there is no God, there is no universe, that we are all fragments of the Spirit cloaked by Kosas, sheaths or Kancukas made of matter and or limiting adjuncts, and that Sattva dominates all your actions.
+One can go past this by realizing that this world of names, forms and functions has hypostasis in God; that if there is no God, there is no universe; that we are all fragments of the Spirit cloaked by Kosas, sheaths or Kancukas made of matter and or limiting adjuncts; and that Sattva dominates all your actions.

 Svetasvatara Upanishad describes Brahman as follows: